-In December 2013, we initiated a Phase 1/2 trial of our Vaxfectin®-formulated therapeutic vaccine for HSV-2 in approximately 156 subjects.
+In December 2013, we initiated a Phase 1/2 trial of our Vaxfectin[®]-formulated therapeutic vaccine for HSV-2.
+A total of 165 HSV-2-infected patients were enrolled in the trial.
 The randomized, double-blind, placebo-controlled trial will evaluate safety, tolerability and efficacy in otherwise healthy HSV-2-infected patients aged 18 to 50 years who have experienced 2 to 9 genital herpes recurrences within the prior year.
-The trial will enroll subjects at six key U.S. clinical sites.
-The first part of this trial comprises a dose escalation of a 1/4 dose, a 1/2 dose, and a full dose of vaccine in a small number of subjects prior to initiating the next higher dose.
+The trial enrolled subjects at seven U.S. clinical sites.
+The first part of this trial comprised a dose escalation of a 1/4 dose, a 1/2 dose, and a full dose of vaccine in a small number of subjects prior to initiating the next higher dose.
 All vaccine doses will be administered three times on a 0, 28, and 56 days schedule.